DwarfCu/aws/src/main/java/aws/lambda/README.md

     2) Choose an existing role (e.g. lambda_basic_execution)

         Note: First time choose "Create a custom role".
 In the new opened window: "IAM Role=Create a new IAM Role" and "Role Name=lambda_basic_execution".
 Press "Allow" button.
 Maybe after that, you have to modified the policies for this role.
+Go to "IAM" service, click on "Roles" in the left panel, click "lambda_basic_execution", press "Attach policy" and select the policies you need, e.g. AWSLambdaFullAccess.

     3) Press "Create Function" button.